ghostm68/literary-works/red-white-ai-rewrite/kz_chapter_ai.md

 ---

-*Chapter 28 captures the narrator's descent into anagram-driven paranoia, theological cynicism, and dream-blurred memory, where pornography lawsuits, pandemic wordplay, and historical figures blend into a fragmented meditation on faith, violence, and the collapse of meaning.*
+*Chapter 28 captures the narrator's descent into anagram, theological cynicism, and dream-blurred memory, where pornography lawsuits, pandemic wordplay, and historical figures blend into a fragmented meditation on faith, violence...*